This article explores the various facets of gambling, aiming to offer readers a thorough understanding of the topic.

 Land-Based Casinos and Gaming Facilities

-The province’s gaming landscape has significantly transformed since the first permanent, privately-owned casino opened in Calgary in 1980.
+The province’s gaming industry has significantly transformed since the first permanent, privately-owned casino opened in Calgary in 1980.
 The following year saw another addition in Edmonton.
 These paved the way for the growth of brick-and-mortar casinos across the province.

-- Alberta is home to a total of 28 licensed casinos.
+- Alberta is home to a total of 28 licensed casinos

 - Among these establishments, 24 can be described as Vegas-style casinos, whereas the remaining four are venues that focus predominantly on machine-based gaming.